HuddleX/A-redirect-link/faq.md

 In order to show HUD elements on screen when the GUI is closed, hit the pin in the top left of it.

 ##### Change command prefix
-By using the command `;prefix <new Prefix>` (eg `;prefix .`) or after having ran seyfert (make sure it's closed), editing your configuration file (find it using `;config path` in-game) and changing the value of `commandPrefix` to change the prefix.
+By using the command `;prefix <new Prefix>` (eg `;prefix .`) or after having ran ShulkerClient (make sure it's closed), editing your configuration file (find it using `;config path` in-game) and changing the value of `commandPrefix` to change the prefix.

 ##### Will there ever be a version for newer Minecraft versions?
-No, Seyfert's codebase is too big and relies on Forge events way too much to port to a newer version.
-Instead, you can use [KAMI](https://kamiclient.com), a 1.16.x client like seyfert.
+No, ShulkerClient's codebase is too big and relies on Forge events way too much to port to a newer version.
+Instead, you can use [KAMI](https://kamiclient.com), a 1.16.x client like ShulkerClient.

 ##### Missing menus
 Run `;fixgui` and if that doesn't help, make your GUI Scale smaller through the Minecraft settings and move your stuff back on screen.